kasper573/yas/README.md

 - `test` Runs the test runner in headless mode, once.
 - `test:watch` Starts the test runner in watch mode

-A general rule of thumb is that scripts should exit with a non-zero exit code if they fail.
+Each script should exit with a non-zero exit code if they fail.

-> Each package may implement these scripts differently, as long as they solve the given use case.
+Each package may implement these scripts differently, as long as they solve the given use case.